Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 There is nothing more panic-inducing than looking in your wallet for your credit card, only to discover it is missing.
-Your first thought is to protect your identity and do everything you can to reduce the chances of fraudulent charges.
+Your first thought is to protect yourself and your family from identity theft and do everything you can to reduce the chances of fraudulent charges.

 However, with the stress of this situation potentially causing momentary rash decisions, it’s essential you take some time to breathe and think rationally.